hackia/breath/README.md

 - Language: Rust (edition 2024)
 - Package manager/build tool: Cargo
 - Binary crate name: breath
-- Entry point: src/main.rs (conditional on features)
+- Entry point: src/main.rs
-  - Default build includes the git module
+- VCS: auto-detected at runtime by checking for .git or .hg
-  - --features hg switches the entry to the hg module
+- Subcommands: config, health, commit, push, pull, status, log, diff

 ## Requirements
 - Rust toolchain with edition 2024 support (Rust 1.82+ recommended)
-- One of:
+- One of (depending on your repository):
-  - Git (for git feature)
+  - Git (if using a Git repo)
-  - Mercurial/hg (for hg feature)
+  - Mercurial/hg (if using a Mercurial repo)
 - Optional tools used by hooks (only needed if the corresponding project files exist):
   - Rust: rustfmt, clippy (rustup components), cargo-audit, cargo-outdated
   - Node.js: npm